-The purpose of this tutorial is to introduce the use of AWS Step Functions to instrument flow control for multi-function serverless applications.
+The purpose of this tutorial is to introduce the use of AWS Step Functions to instrument control flow for multifunction serverless applications.
 The tutorial also provides a brief introduction to the Simple Queue Service (SQS).

-AWS step functions allows state machines to be defined to define the flow control for a serverless application.
-Using AWS step functions, the flow control is implemented on the cloud-provider's side.
-The client need only call the state machine to execute a workflow of functions.
-For this tutorial, we will connect the Encode and Decode Lambda functions from Tutorial #4 so that a message is passed into the Encode function, shifted, and then unshifted automatically by calling Decode.
+AWS Step Functions support defining state machines to specify the serverless application control flow for a serverless application.
+Using AWS step functions, control flow is implemented on the cloud-provider's side.
+The client only needs to call the state machine to execute a workflow of functions.
+For this tutorial, we will connect the Encode and Decode Lambda functions from Tutorial #4 using AWS Step Functions so that a message is passed into the Encode function, shifted, and then unshifted automatically by calling Decode.
 The AWS step function eliminates network traffic between the client and cloud server providing a speed-up.